spyren/Mecrisp-Cube/sdcard/man/words.md

 Subtle differences to ANS.

 ```
-    execute         ( a-addr -- )   Calls subroutine
+execute         ( a- -- )                 Calls subroutine
 recurse         ( -- )                    Lets the current definition call itself
-    ‘ name          ( -- a-addr )   Tries to find name in dictionary gives back executable address
+'               ( "<spaces>name" -- xt )  Tries to find name in dictionary gives back executable address
-    [‘] name        ( -- a-addr)    Tick that compiles the executable address of found word as literal
+[']             ( "<spaces>name" -- xt)   Tick that compiles the executable address of found word as literal
 postpone        ( -- )                    See Glossary
 does>           ( -- )                    executes: ( --a-addr ) Gives address to where you have stored data.
 <builds         ( -- )                    Makes Dictionary header and reserves space for special call.
-    create name     ( -- )          Create a definition with default action which cannot be changed later.
+create          ( "<spaces>name" -- a- )  Create a definition with default action which cannot be changed later.
 Use <builds does> instead.
 Equivalent to : create <builds does> ;
-    state           ( -- a-addr )   Address of state variable
+state           ( -- a- )                 Address of state variable
 ]               ( -- ) 	                  Switch to compile state
 [               ( -- )                    Switch to execute state
+:               ( "<spaces>name" --  )    Opens new definition
 ;               ( -- )                    Finishes new definition
-    : name          ( -- )          Opens new definition
 ```

 Control Structures